writethedocs/www/docs/conf/australia/2018/sponsors/prospectus.rst

   PageBreak

-Inquiries
+Enquiries
 =========

-Please direct all inquiries to our sponsorship team at:
+Please direct all enquiries to our sponsorship team at:

 - australia@writethedocs.org